andersju/webbkoll/README.md

 then analyzes the data and presents the results on a webpage along with explanations and advice.

-Webbkoll is multilingual and currently supports English and Swedish.
+Webbkoll is multilingual and currently supports English, Swedish, German and Norwegian.
-If you want to help us translate Webbkoll into more languages, see [TRANSLATIONS.md](https://github.com/andersju/webbkoll/blob/master/TRANSLATIONS.md).
+We use Weblate for translations; if you want to help us translate Webbkoll into more languages, see [TRANSLATIONS.md](https://github.com/andersju/webbkoll/blob/master/TRANSLATIONS.md).

 [Honeydew](https://github.com/koudelka/honeydew) is used for job processing, and